briannesbitt/Carbon/contributing.md

 ./vendor/bin/phpunit
 ```

-Make sure all tests succeed before submit your pull-request, else we will not be able to merge it.
+Make sure all tests succeed before submitting your pull-request, else we will not be able to merge it.

 Push your work on your remote GitHub fork with:
 ```